Heading to Vietnam? We share the best things to do in Ninh Binh, Vietnam, so you can plan the perfect trip to Ninh Binh.

 Situated around 90 km south of Hanoi, Ninh Binh province contains one of the most majestic natural landscapes in South East Asia.
-Here, karst limestone pinnacles jut out of still waters where boats float lazily by and cranes wheel overhead.
+Here, karst limestone pinnacles jutting out of still waters where boats float lazily by and cranes wheel overhead.

 Many day trips run to Ninh Binh from Hanoi, mostly involving boat rides along Tam Coc.
 However, I would recommend at least spending a couple of days here to truly soak it up and, if possible, longer.
 We stayed for 4 days and, even then, we didn’t feel it was enough.

 The area is so beautiful that it contains two UNESCO world heritage sites: Trang An Grottoes and Tam Coc.
 But there are also plenty of smaller sites to explore and it’s easy to get off the beaten path.

 Probably the most popular activity people undertake in Ninh Binh are the boat tours.
 These typically run a couple of hours and might take you through water caves and onto islands with some gorgeous pagodas, which is why they make it to many Vietnam itineraries.

 There are three major areas in Ninh Binh province for boat rides.

 Tam Coc is probably the major one of these.
-This is famous for the rowers manoeuvring the oars with their feet (apparently good for the back).
+This is famous for the rowers maneuvering the oars with their feet (apparently good for the back).
 Tours last 1.5 hours and will take you underneath 3 famous caves.
 You’ll likely visit pagodas on islands en route.